Dear 12th Grade Parents,

 Your Grade 12 Class Dean,

-Grade 12 Parents: Navigating the Senior Year, A Road Map for Parents -Tuesday, September 3, 6:30 p.m.
-Please join Senior Class Dean Yolanda Keener, Dean of Students Lisa Craig, Upper School Director Chris Lynch and our College Counselors, Tish Peterson and Katie McEnroe for this overview of the exciting (and often very emotional) year ahead.
+Grade 12 Parents: Navigating the Senior Year, A Road Map for Parents - Tuesday, September 8, 6:30 p.m.
+Please join Senior Class Dean Yolanda Keener, Dean of Students Lisa Craig, Upper School Director Chris Lynch and our College Counselors, Tish Peterson and Suzanne Carter for this overview of the exciting (and often very emotional) year ahead.
 We’ll discuss what to expect from your increasingly independent and busy daughter, how best to support her, and how we try to keep them focused and positive here at school.
-We will also distribute and review the Passport to the Senior Year, a guide to the special events that lie ahead.

 GRADUATION DRESS SUGGESTION: Also on the planning ahead front: now is actually a good time to think about finding a graduation dress or suit and shoes on the summer sale racks!
-However, there are special requirements for the dresses regarding length, color, straps, heels, etc. Yolanda Keener, Senior Class Dean, wants to make sure you have the important details listed below before you get started.
+However, there are special requirements for the dresses regarding length, color, straps, heels, etc. I want to make sure you have the important details listed below before you get started.

 GRADUATION DRESS GUIDELINES